silverbulletmd/silverbullet/website/Silver Bullet.md

 * Silver Bullet is [open source, MIT licensed](https://github.com/silverbulletmd/silverbullet) software.

 ![Screencast screenshot](demo-video-screenshot.png)
-To get a good feel of what Silver Bullet is capable of, [have a look at at this **introduction video**](https://youtu.be/VemS-cqAD5k).
+To get a good feel of what Silver Bullet is capable of, [have a look at at this introduction video](https://youtu.be/VemS-cqAD5k).

 ## Try it
 Here’s the kicker: